Montana Court Records

 MontanaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on MontanaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-A tort claim is a legal action seeking restitution for a civil wrong.
-A claim can be filed by a person, business, or the government against other similar parties when the perpetrated act caused personal, emotional, or financial injury or loss.
+A tort claim is typically considered a legal action seeking restitution for a civil wrong.
+A claim may be filed by a person, business, or the government against other similar parties when the perpetrated act caused personal, emotional, or financial injury or loss.
 Typically, a person may file a claim when extrajudicial procedures such as mediation fail to resolve a case.
 In Montana, the District Courts and Limited Jurisdiction Courts (City, Municipal, and Justice Courts) have jurisdiction to hear tort claims.
 Also, the District Courts have sole authority to hear claims against the state.
-The Limited Jurisdiction Courts can only handle claims up to a particular dollar amount ($12,000 or less).
+The Limited Jurisdiction Courts generally handle claims up to a specific amount ($12,000 or less).

 - The name of the person involved in the record, unless said person is a juvenile